course-details-portlet

 • can exercise effective class leadership in an inclusive learning community in order to promote equality and academic/social learning and development

-• can build relationships between the students'/apprentices and between the teacher and the student/apprentice, and collaborate with all students'/apprentices, guardians, colleagues and other actors relevant to the school system
+• can build relationships between students'/apprentices, and collaborate with all students/apprentices, guardians, colleagues and other relevant partners and actors relevant to schools, training offices and learning companies.

 • can plan and implement practical and varied teaching based on research and experience-based knowledge